Ted's Hiking World Pywiack Cascade Overlook

 This is why I go hiking ⇔

-What a magnificent view!
-This perspective is unavailable from any trail or other viewpoint.
+What a magnificent spectacle!
+This perspective of the cascade and Pywiack Pool is unavailable from any trail or other viewpoint.
 It was worth any effort to be here right now.

 *